Muslim period in the Indian subcontinent: Carnatic Sultanate

 The Carnatic Sultanate was a kingdom in South India between about 1690 and 1855, and was under the legal purview of the Nizam of Hyderabad, until their demise.
 The Nawabs of Carnatic eventually ceded tax rights to the British in 1801 following Carnatic wars, and the kingdom was abolished.

 Other Southern states

-Other southern states include the Arakkal Kingdom of modern-day Kerala and Madurai Sultanate in which modern-day Madras (Chennai) was situated.
+Other southern states include the Arakkal Kingdom (of modern-day Kerala) who were a subordinate of their masters the Kolathiris and the short-lived Madurai Sultanate which was centered in and around Madurai and existed for barely 40 years.